Setting up Exporters

 |queries_pg##.yml||postgres_exporter query file for queries that are specific to the given version of PostgreSQL.|

-Install the setup_pg##.sql script to all databases you will be monitoring in the cluster.
-The queries common to all postgres versions are contained in
+The common queries to all postgres versions are contained in

-As another example, to include queries for PostgreSQL 10 as well as pgbackrest and bloat do the following:
+As an another example, to include queries for PostgreSQL 10 as well as pgBackRest, modify the relevant sysconfig file and update

-For replica servers, the setup is the same except that the setup_pg##.sql file does not need to be run since writes cannot be done there and it was already run on the master.
+For replica servers, the setup is the same except that the setup_pg##.sql file does not need to be run since writes cannot be done there and it was already run on the primary.

 Access Control: GRANT statements